ahmedmohamed24/social-media-app-api/README.md

     - force delete
     - paginate on specific user posts
     - cache post result with redis
+* Firebase notifications
+    - send a firebase notification when new post created by someone of their friends
 * Comment
     - create
     - update